0xPARC/0xparc-intro-book/src/groth16.typ

 === Optimizing the protocol

-(say something about how this isn't optimized because we want it to be easier to understand) (Groth's version is only 3 group elements for the proof, and 3 pairings) (our version is 6 group elements for the proof, and 8 pairings)
+The protocol above can be optimized further.
+We didn't optimize it because we wanted it to be easier to understand.

+In our protocol, the proof length is 6 group elements (Peggy sends Victor $A, B, C, D, E, F$), and Victor has to compute 8 elliptic curve pairings to verify the proof.
+Additionally, Victor has to do $O(ell)$ group operations to compute $D_0$ depending on the public input.

+It turns out that, by cleverly combining multiple verifications into one, you can get away with a proof length of just 3 group elements, and verifier work of just 3 elliptic curve pairings (plus the same $O(ell)$ group operations).

+Additionally, we didn't make the protocol zero-knowledge.
+This requires the addition of a blinding factor.
+Incredibly, Groth manages to take care of the blinding factor in the 3-element proof as well.

+The fully optimized protocol
+is in #link("https://eprint.iacr.org/2016/260.pdf")[Groth's paper].